 - DHS recently sent direct notifications to certain individuals who were paroled into the United States to terminate their parole and revoke their EADs.

-- DHS may exercise its authority to terminate parole or other humanitarian programs and revoke aliens’ EADs at any time.
+- DHS may exercise its authority to terminate parole or other humanitarian programs and revoke aliens’ EADs.

 What You Should Do:

-You must follow-up on all case alerts and cases in the Status Change Report in E-Verify and reverify each employee on Form I-9 if their EAD was revoked.
+You must follow-up on all case alerts and cases in the Status Change Report in E-Verify and reverify each current employee on Form I-9 whose EAD was revoked.
 Your employee may still be employment authorized based on another status or provision of law and may provide other acceptable Form I-9 documentation to demonstrate employment authorization.

 Reverification on Form I-9: